 Their average diameter varies from a nanometer (SWCNT) to a few tens of nanometers (MWCNT), up to 100 nm.

-Their length also varies from a few micrometers to a few hundred micrometers, it can even reach several meters in some cases.
+Their length also varies from a few micrometers to a few hundred micrometers and can even reach several meters in some cases.

 Because of their exceptional properties – electrical conductivity, mechanical strength and thermal conductivity – carbon nanotubes have been touted as revolutionary materials for industrial sectors such as electronics, aerospace or nanomedicine.